 I’m covered in warm mud and wrapped up tight like a cocoon.
 The feeling is strange, and I can’t move.
 At first, I’m claustrophobic, but then the spa therapist clucks her tongue and utters soothing words I can’t understand.
 She turns off the lights and leaves me to relax.

 It’s all part of the unusual “Mud Wrap” treatment at our resort on the banks of the Dead Sea.
-The resort is known for its spa products, which are rich with minerals from the Dead Sea.
+The Isrohotel, Dead Sea Resort and Spa is known for its spa products, which are rich with minerals from the Dead Sea.
 I’m not sure exactly what is in the mud that covers my body, but I have to admit, the result is soothing.

 Earlier in the day, some friends and I had gone swimming in the lukewarm waters of the Dead Sea.
 The water is so rich in salt, magnesium and other minerals that your body floats with little effort.
 In fact, it’s hard NOT to float.
 Many come to the Dead Sea in search of better health.
 The sun and sea water are said to be good for the body.